How much does a ballet dancer make

 Benefits and Drawbacks

 Freelancing in ballet offers both benefits and drawbacks.
-Freelancers enjoy the flexibility to choose their projects, which leads to more fulfilling and varied work experiences.
+Freelancers enjoy the flexibility to choose their projects, resulting in more fulfilling and varied work experiences.
 They also benefit from creative freedom and the ability to set their schedules.

 However, this freedom comes with the responsibility of self-marketing and managing your finances independently.
-Freelance dancers must handle their training and expenses, often resulting in higher overall costs than those contracted by companies.
+Freelance dancers must cover their training and expenses, often resulting in higher overall costs compared to those contracted by companies.
 Inconsistent income also poses financial challenges, as future earnings are never guaranteed.

 Balancing these pros and cons is crucial for those considering a freelance career in jazz or ballet.